grovercoder/programming_languages/README.md

 This code provides a list of current programming languages.

-This information is found via https://www.tiobe.com/tiobe-index/programminglanguages_definition and then presented in as plain text and JSON.
+This information is found via https://www.tiobe.com/tiobe-index/programminglanguages_definition and then presented as plain text and JSON.

 ## Usage: